 First, create a folder and place the movie you want to add to the PowerPoint inside the folder.
 Note: If you want to be able to play this video in PowerPoint on a Windows computer, use a compression type such as wmv.

 Save your PowerPoint to the same location of the movie.
 Note: In order for your movie to work in powerpoint, both files will have to remain in the same folder.

-To embed a compressed video clip in Microsoft PowerPoint, go to Insert -> Movie -> Movie from File..., and then navigate to the folder that contains the movie.
-Once you highlighted the movie you want, click the Insert button.
+To embed a compressed video clip in Microsoft PowerPoint, go to the Home panel, click on the Media button, select Movie from File and then navigate to the folder that contains the movie.
+Once you have highlighted the movie you want, click the Insert button.